Panos-Stergioulas-Mpolis/ENN-IB2-with-python/README.md

 # ENN-IB2-with-python
-an implementation of the END and IB2 algorithms using python
+an implementation of the ENN and IB2 algorithms using python

 In this repository you will find a python program for nomralization in a data set and the implementation of the ENN and IB2 in python.